infrafast/Xair-OSC-Wifi-footswitch/README.md

 Drive an Xair mixer (XR16/XR18) with an ESP12-F (ESP8266) footswitch over OSC WIFI

-(a more simple verison is also available for Raspberry , no OLED screen but led instead : https://github.com/infrafast/Xair-footswitch-RASPBERRY)
+(a more simple version is also available for Raspberry , no OLED screen but led instead : https://github.com/infrafast/Xair-footswitch-RASPBERRY)

 [![Video demo](http://img.youtube.com/vi/8BNjt5E4mcg/0.jpg)](https://youtu.be/y9CyGoYYEro)